tobeyadr/mailhawk/readme.txt

 👨  **Adrian Tobey**, _CEO & Creator of [Groundhogg](https://www.groundhogg.io/)_

 > There are many SMTP plugins and SMTP services, but you always have to get BOTH to work.
-With MailHawk you get just sign up and start sending email right away.
+With MailHawk you just sign up and start sending email right away.
 No extra services, zero complications.
-No one focused on WordPress email deliverability like we do.
+No one is as focused on WordPress email deliverability as we are.

 👨  **Marc Goldman**, _CEO of Send13 & Klean13_